sjentsch/jamoviDocs/_pages/jmv_overview.rst

 The ``jmv`` R package
 =====================

-For some use-cases, it's preferable to be able use the jamovi analyses from R.
+| For some use-cases, it's preferable to be able use the jamovi analyses from R. This is provided by the ``jmv`` R package.
+All the analyses included with jamovi are available from within R using this package.

-This is provided by the jmv R package.
+.. | It gives you the opportunity to integrate analyses conducted in jamovi it with other R-functions.
+Such R-functions could, e.g., be used to extract and manipulate data from log files of software used to conduct experiments (PsychoPy, e-prime, etc.).

 -----------
 Preparation